dnextreme88/cs-source-pro-xp/README.md

 ## Configuration

-There are some configuration options hardcoded into the `include/pro_xp/config.inc` file.
+There are some configuration options hard-coded into the `include/pro_xp/config.inc` file.
 To modify them, edit the config file and recompile.

 Sounds are off by default but can be enabled by modifying the config file with `SOUNDS_ENABLED` set to `true` and changing the `sound_level_up` and `sound_level_up_high` variables to point to sound files in the `cstrike/sound` folder.